MtnViewJohn/DrawBoy/README.md

 Indicates the path to the serial device for talking to the loom.

+**DRAWBOY_LOOMADDRESS**

+Indicates the network address for talking to the loom.
+Can be a DNS name or an IP address.
+If the variable exists but is empty, then the address is 169.254.128.3

 **DRAWBOY_SHAFTS**

 Indicates how many shafts the loom supports.
-Accepted values are 8, 12, 16, 24, 32, or 40.
+Accepted values are 4, 8, 12, 16, 20, 24, 28, 32, 36, or 40.

-**DRAWBOY_DOBBY**
+**DRAWBOY_DOBBYTYPE**

 Indicates whether the loom has a positive dobby (positive or +) or a negative dobby (negative or -).

+**DRAWBOY_DOBBYGENERATION**

+Indicates whether the loom has a Compu-Dobby I, II, III, or IV interface.
+Accepted values are 1 to 4.

 **DRAWBOY_ASCII**